Plain-text vs HTML Emails Comparison

 Plain text vs HTML emails — which one to choose?

 There’s been an ongoing debate between email marketers.

 Let us review the both types to find the best one for each of us...

 Plain text vs HTML emails: an overview

 This seems to be a very simple question, yet there are some misunderstandings about it.

 What is a plain text email?

 It is just an email message with simple text.
-The text cannot be formatted, links cannot be embedded.
+The text cannot be formatted, links cannot be embedded (meaning, they will not be "hidden" in words.
+You can just add them close to the anchor words).
 You are not able to even apply colors to your copy.

 Some companies still prefer this type of email because of no rendering issues — it works well across absolutely all email clients.

 What is an HTML email?